About Us

 - We currently work as Data engineers and Product engineers.

 We are not a regulatory authority, medical professionals, or certified toxicologists.
-Our goal is to organize and present publicly available information in a structured, easy-to-read format, with references for each ingredient so users can verify sources directly.
+Our aim is to collect and organize publicly available information and present it in a clear and easy-to-understand way.
+For every ingredient, we also provide references to the original sources so users can check and verify the information themselves.

-- Too technical (long PDFs and legal texts), or
+- Too technical (long reports, PDFs, or legal documents), or

-- Too simplified and sensational (fear-based content without proper context)
+- Too simplified or sensational (fear-based content without proper context).

-Depending on the availability of data, on each ingredient page you may find:
+Depending on the available data, each ingredient page may include:

 - What the ingredient is and why it is used

-- Alternative names and codes (E-number / INS etc.)
+- Alternative names or codes (such as E-numbers or INS numbers)

-- Regulatory status across regions (e.g., FSSAI, FDA, EFSA, Codex)
+- Regulatory status in different regions (e.g., FSSAI, FDA, EFSA, Codex)

-- Limits such as ADI or category-wise maximum levels (where published)
+- Limits such as ADI or maximum allowed levels (where available)

 - FAQs and links to official documents